SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: botstats

 - **%sticker** `<sticker>`
     - Info: Gets you basic information about a sticker.
 Note that stickers do not work like emojis but rather like images, so this command gets you the info of the first sticker you attach to your message.
-Unfortunately, since you currently cannot send a sticker together with a message on discord mobile, this only works in the desktop app.
+Unfortunately, since you currently cannot send a sticker together with a message on Discord Mobile, this only works in the desktop app.
     - Example: `%sticker Attach Random Sticker Here`

 - **%syncbanlist**